Waiting Period in Term Insurance: Guide & Details | PolicyX

 Critical illness: 90-180 days

-HDFC Term PlansClick 2 Protect Life, Click 2 Protect SuperThese plans are known for agility, income benefit, life cover, or return of premiums.Natural and accidental deaths: No waiting periods.
+HDFC Life Term PlansClick 2 Protect Life, Click 2 Protect SuperThese plans are known for their flexibility, income benefit options, life cover, and return of premium features.Natural and accidental deaths: No waiting periods.

 Suicide: 12 months Critical illness rider: 90-180 days

-TATA AIA Term InsuranceSampoorna Raksha Supreme, Whole Life CoverThese plans provide whole life cover up to age 100 and provide income or lump sum as payout options.Suicide: 12 months.
+Tata AIA Term InsuranceSampoorna Raksha Supreme, Whole Life CoverThese plans provide whole life cover up to age 100 and offer income or lump sum payout options.Suicide: 12 months.
 Critical illness rider: 90-180 days + 30-day survival.

 Natural & accidental death: Immediate.